Geometry in Active Learning for Binary and Multi-class Image Segmentation: Related work and motivation

-In practice, almost any classification scheme can be incorporated into an AL framework.
-For image processing purposes, that includes SVMs~\cite{Joshi09, Luo04, Joshi12}, Conditional Random Fields \cite{Vezhnevets12}, Gaussian Processes \cite{Kapoor07, Long15a} and Random Forests \cite{Maiora12}.
-Typical strategies for query selection rely on uncertainty sampling~\cite{Joshi09}, query-by-committee~\cite{GiladBachrach05,Iglesias11}, expected model change~\cite{Settles10,Sznitman10,Vezhnevets12,Kading15}, or measuring information in the Fisher matrix~\cite{Hoi06}.
-While there is a wide range of literature on AL for binary classification, multi-class problems are seldom considered.
-Multi-class scenarios are often approached by reducing the problem to one-vs.-all binary classification~\cite{Kapoor07},~\cite{Luo04}.
+{\bf{Active learning (AL)}~~} Typical AL strategies for query selection rely on uncertainty sampling~\cite{Lewis94}, which works remarkably well in many cases~\cite{Luo13, Sun15a}, query-by-committee, which does not require probability estimates~\cite{Giladbachrach05, Beluch18}, expected model change~\cite{Freytag14, Kading15}, or measuring information in the Fisher matrix~\cite{Hoi06}.
+While there is a wide range of literature on AL for binary classification, multi-class problems are considered less often.
+Multi-class scenarios are often approached by reducing the problem to one-vs.-all binary classification~\cite{Kapoor07,Luo04}.
 Alternative methods rely on the expected reduction in misclassification risk and are independent of the number of classes~\cite{Joshi12}.
 Unfortunately, they can run in reasonable time only when they are combined with a classifier that has an easy model update rule for adding new samples.
-On the other side, for uncertainty sampling, one needs to redefine the notion of uncertainty or disagreement~\cite{Settles10,Joshi09,Long15a,Yang15,Jain09,Korner06}.
-Three ways to define the most uncertain datapoint are introduced in~\cite{Settles10}: (\num{1}) maximum entropy of posterior probability distribution over classes, (\num{2}) minimal probability of selected class and (\num{3}) minimal gap between the two most probable classes.
+On the other side, for uncertainty sampling, one needs to redefine the notion of uncertainty or disagreement~\cite{Settles12, Joshi09, Long15a, Yang15, Jain09, Korner06}.
+Three ways to define the most uncertain datapoint are introduced in~\cite{Settles12}: (\num{1}) maximum entropy of posterior probability distribution over classes, (\num{2}) minimal probability of selected class and (\num{3}) minimal gap between the two most probable classes.
 There are many works relying on one of the above criteria or on combining them.
-This includes selection uncertainty~\cite{Jain09}, posterior distribution entropy~\cite{Joshi09},~\cite{Yang15}, the combination of entropy, minimum margin and exploration criteria~\cite{Long15a}, and all three strategies of ~\cite{Settles10} together~\cite{Korner06}.
+This includes selection uncertainty~\cite{Jain09}, posterior distribution entropy~\cite{Joshi09,Yang15}, the combination of entropy, minimum margin and exploration criteria~\cite{Long15a}, and all three strategies of ~\cite{Settles12} together~\cite{Korner06}.

+Recent work has demonstrated the effectiveness of data-driven AL approaches~\cite{Konyushkova17, Bachman17}.
+These methods learn strategies from available annotated data.
+It learns what kind of datapoints are the most beneficial for training the model given the current state of the classification problem.
+Then, past experience helps to derive more effective selection strategies.